-The Château de Lagrange-Monrepos was originally a medieval castle in the commune of Nérac in the Lot-et-Garonne département of France.
+Dominating the valley of the Baïse, Lagrange-Monrepos Castle was originally a medieval castle in the commune of Nérac in the Lot-et-Garonne département of France.
+While the castle is not open to the public today, the castle remains a symbol of medieval French royal power and wealth.

-The château is privately owned and not open to the public.
-It has been listed since 1990 as a monument historique by the French Ministry of Culture and classified since 1991.
+Lagrange-Monrepos Castle has been listed since 1990 as a monument historique by the French Ministry of Culture and classified since 1991.
 The castle, the entrance staircase, its round tower and the fountain are classified as well as the outbuildings, the towers and the walls, as well as the dovecote.

 Lagrange-Monrepos is situated just off the D930 road between Lavardac and Nérac, and is an hour and a half drive along the A62 from Toulouse where there is an airport.